Z323323/Quadratic-residues/README.md

    $y = x(p/q)$

    which better clarify how $y$ is basically a linear function (it's a straight line) and how $x$ is scaled by the (constant) $p/q$ factor.
 We can note that this function basically differs from ours in two things being the floor function, and $u$ which is basically $x$ taken at even numbers from $2$ to $q - 1$, which means that the major difference lies into the floor function.
 We can easily see that 'the flooring' mechanism is quite easy after all, that is, we know that $xp/q$ will never be an integer because $xp$ and $q$ don't share divisors, which means that our initial function mapped into the cartesian graph (starting from our derived one) will basically be the derived one where every result at $x$ even is the same but removing the fractional part.
 Now if we start drawing such line in the graph starting from $2$ that would be an error because we would implicitly set $x_0 = 2$, that is $2$ would represent the zero, indeed $0$ will be our starting point.
 Also since everything just said, it's not trivial to see that if we connect $y = \lfloor pu/q \rfloor$ points we basically draw a polygon inside a rectangle with corners at $\\{(0,0), (q - 1, 0), (0, p - 1), (q - 1, p - 1)\\}$ which (the polygon) splits the rectangle in half.
-It's really important to understand the connection between this polygon, and the triangle drawn by $y = px/q$.
+It's really important to understand the connection between this polygon, and the triangle drawn by $y = px/q$ because their area will be the same ;).
 Now why all this stuff to understand the previous concept about results of the function (the floored one)?
-Because understanding such 'linearity' / 'corrispondence between the polygon and the triangle', allows us to understand an important thing.
-Imagine having $\lfloor pu/q \rfloor = 1$ at some point strictly before $q/2$ in the $x-axis$, i.e. at $(q - 1)/2$.
-After that point we know by the linearity of the function that we will end up having another result which is equal to the previous if the previous was $(p - 1)/2$, or equal to $previous + next = p - 1$.
-By the same reasoning, if we had some integer result $> 0$ at for ex. $(q - 9)/2 = (q - 1)/2 - 4$ (which means that we would have $3$ integer results before $q/2$, i.e. at $\\{(q - 1)/2, (q - 5)/2, (q - 9)/2\\}$) we can be sure that by the linearity we will have
+Because understanding such 'linearity' / 'corrispondence between the polygon and the triangle', basically solves this nightmare theorem.
+Before going into the last step, imagine having $\lfloor pu/q \rfloor = 1$ at some point strictly before $q/2$ in the $x-axis$, i.e. at $(q - 1)/2$.
+After that point we know by the linearity of the function that we will end up having another result which is equal to the previous if the previous was $(p - 1)/2$, or equal to $p - 1 - previous = next$.
+By the same reasoning, if we had some integer result $> 0$ at for ex. $(q - 9)/2 = (q - 1)/2 - 4$ (which means that we would have $3$ integer results before $q/2$, i.e. at $\\{(q - 1)/2, (q - 5)/2, (q - 9)/2\\}$) we can almost be sure that by the linearity we will have

    $\displaystyle \lfloor \frac{p(q - 9)/2}{q} \rfloor + \lfloor \frac{p(q + 9)/2}{q} \rfloor = p - 1$

-   All this remembering that it's not always the case this equality works, but it works for corner cases like the one mentioned previously.
-Indeed, for cases like the one taken by the Wiki proof, there's no reason to further delve this behaviour (the complete picture will be clearer when we map the lattice points and derive the final formula).
-We can also notice another interesting thing about the previous example.
+   All this remembering that I'm not $100\%$ sure $(99\%)$ it will be always the case this equality works, but for sure (here I'm $100\%$) the poligon created by connecting the point of $\lfloor pu/q \rfloor$ in the cartesian graph will split the rectangle mentioned previously in a half (which is the most important part which solves the theorem).
+Now we can also dissect the previous example to show everything with an abstract microscope.

    $\displaystyle \lfloor \frac{3(2)}{79} \rfloor = 0$<br>
    $\displaystyle \lfloor \frac{3(4)}{79} \rfloor = 0$<br>